Image Cropping

 Save confirmation

-After a successful save, a notification tells you where the crop went:
+After a successful save, a toast notification appears inside the editor confirming where the crop went:

-• Crop saved for this field.: field-scoped.
+- Crop saved for this field.: field-scoped.
 The preset badge on the card now shows the new crop.
-The crop won't appear elsewhere.

 Adjusting an existing crop